Assoc. Prof. Veit Schwämmle

 (refs).

-Blind application of deep learning methods to MS leads to high bias and inaccurrate predictions.
+Blind application of deep learning methods to MS leads to high bias and inaccurate predictions.
 We investigated the impact of data variability on the prediction bias in (ref).

 See also the AIMe registry to report AI-based biomedical results in a standardized and reproducible manner (ref) and our community paper about machine learning in proteomics (ref).